Now that my student is away from home, how can I ensure that health care needs are being met?

 - Ensure that your student carries a copy of their health insurance card with them

-- Make sure that they know their health history (allergies; present medications; and family history)
+- Make sure that they know their health history (allergies, current medications, and family history)

-- Know if your student is evaluated in our health center and if a higher level of care is needed, staff will make sure your student is referred to the appropriate place.
+- Know if your student is evaluated in our health center and if a higher level of care is needed, staff will make sure an appropriate referral will be made.

 What if my student has special needs, what is offered?

-- Each student with special needs is welcomed to speak with staff in Health & Counseling Services to discuss their need and how they can be accommodated.
+- Each student with special needs is welcomed to speak with staff in Health and Counseling Services to discuss needs and how they can be accommodated.